 Jim Price, CCFE, CCrE

-Price, Senior Vice President of Industry Relations at Park Lawn Corporation, has made it his mission to give back to the future of the deathcare profession.
-From 2015 to 2023, he took on the role of President and Chairman of the ICCFA Educational Foundation.
-Under his leadership, the Foundation experienced incredible growth in donations received, scholarships awarded, and impactful initiatives established.
-Price’s commitment to service remains unwavering as he continues to serve as a Trustee for the ICCFA Educational Foundation, along with his membership in both the Government & Legal Affairs Committee and Veterans Committee.
-Additionally, he was inducted into the ICCFA Hall of Fame in 2022.
+Price, Senior Vice President of Industry Relations at Park Lawn Corporation, has dedicated himself to advancing the deathcare profession’s future.
+As President and Chairman of the ICCFA Educational Foundation from 2015 to 2023, he led significant growth in donations, scholarships, and initiatives.
+Now a Trustee, Price also serves on the Government & Legal Affairs and Veterans Committees and was inducted into the ICCFA Hall of Fame in 2022.

 ICCFA Hall of Fame Award

-The ICCFA inducted two extremely worthy individuals, Jim Price, CCFE, CCrE, and Bill Wright, CCE, during the 2022 ICCFA Annual Convention & Exposition in Las Vegas, Nevada.
+The ICCFA inducted Fred Lappin, CCE, during the 2024 ICCFA Annual Convention & Exposition in Tampa, Florida.